sk-classroom/asc-final-exam/exam-examples.md

    - [ ] D) PCA can be applied to both supervised and unsupervised learning tasks, making it more versatile
    >Answer: C) LDA aims to maximize the separability among known categories, which can improve classification performance

-60. A researcher is considering using t-istributed Stochastic Neighbor Embedding (t-NE) for visualizing a high-imensional dataset.
-What is a key characteristic of t-NE that makes it suitable for this task?
+60. A researcher is considering using t-distributed Stochastic Neighbor Embedding (t-SNE) for visualizing a high-dimensional dataset.
+What is a key characteristic of t-SNE that makes it suitable for this task?
-   - [ ] A) It preserves global structures and distances between data points in a high-imensional space
+   - [ ] A) It preserves global structures and distances between data points in a high-dimensional space
    - [ ] B) It is particularly effective in preserving local structures and relationships between data points
    - [ ] C) It increases the dimensionality of data to make patterns more discernible
    - [ ] D) It applies linear transformations to maintain the distances between all pairs of points